This Incident Response Plan exists to ensure that we consistently handle information security events in an effective and efficient manner.

 - Software configuration (authorized software packages)

-- Web logs and potentially similar host logs to above
+- Web logs and potentially similar host logs to Account activity

 - Information storage (document management systems and databases)